konetipavankalyan626/Blinkit_Analysis_Python-Project/README.md

 In the competitive retail industry, businesses like **Blinkit** generate massive amounts of sales and outlet data.
 However, raw data alone cannot provide actionable insights unless it is properly analyzed.

  ## KPI’s Requirements
-1.Total Sales: The overall revenue generated from all items sold.
+- Total Sales: The overall revenue generated from all items sold.
-2.Average Sales: The average revenue per sale.
+- Average Sales: The average revenue per sale.
-3.Number of Items: The total count of different items sold.
+- Number of Items: The total count of different items sold.
-4.Average Rating: The average customer rating for items sold.
+- Average Rating: The average customer rating for items sold.

 ## Visualizations